Location

 Centering the voices of those with lived experiences is essential for creating a more inclusive, equitable, and empathetic society.
 It fosters a culture of listening, learning, and empathy, ultimately leading to better outcomes for all members of society.

-Pathways to Improvement i
+Pathways to Improvement Why It Matters

 Crafting strategies to improve maternal and infant health is essential for driving systemic change by enabling targeted interventions, fostering collaboration and engagement, facilitating learning and adaptation, and building momentum for sustained impact.
 It provides a structured approach to addressing complex systemic issues and achieving meaningful and lasting transformation.